JoeWoodworker

 8. I've heard that some vacuum presses have a 'quick pull-down' scheme that allows you to release and quickly re-evacuate the press for minor adjustments.
 How can I accomplish this on my vacuum system?

-9. What's the purpose of the bleeder valve on the continuous-run systems?
+9. What's the purpose of the exhaust/bleeder valve on the continuous-run systems?

 10. Is there a way to make the auto-cycling press run continuously?

-1. With the Project: V2 system, does my compressor need to run continually?
+1. With the Project: V4 system, will my air compressor run continually?

 2. How much air does the venturi version of the press require?